threlte logo

 Suspense

-If you want to use the component <Suspense> to suspend the rendering of loading components (and therefore models) and optionally show a fallback in a parent component component, you can do so by passing the flag --suspense to make the generated Threlte component suspense-ready:
+If you want to use the component <Suspense> to suspend the rendering of loading components (and therefore models) and optionally show a fallback in a parent component, you can do so by passing the flag --suspense to make the generated Threlte component suspense-ready:

 <script>